-The purpose of Health Research Council (HRC) Ethics Summer Studentships is to enable a student to train with a research team during the summer break with a focus on ethical challenges.
-These guidelines are for the Ethics Summer Studentship and Dr Barry Poata Smith Ethics Summer Studentship.
+The purpose of Health Research Council (HRC) Ethics Summer Studentships is to enable a student to train with a researcher or research team during the summer break with a focus on ethical challenges within New Zealand.
+These guidelines are for the HRC's Ethics Summer Studentship and Dr Barry Poata Smith Ethics Summer Studentship.

-HRC Gateway allows access to the document, notably the application form referred to in these Guidelines.
+HRC Gateway allows access to the application form referred to in these guidelines.